Frente Popular (Goa): Political performance

-Frente Popular put forth only eight candidates from the 30 available constituencies.
-It contested mainly in areas with high concentrations of labourers, fielding candidates from the trade unions.
-Bertha Menezes Braganza ran in Cortalim.
 The party did not win any seats, polling just 4,548 votes (1.82% of polled votes).
+The only two candidates who won a decent vote share were Pereira in Mormugao (19%) and Desai in Pernem (21%).
 The Roman Catholic Church's campaign for the United Goans Party has been cited as a major factor contributing to the party's poor showing.
+The day of polling was 9 December 1963, a Monday, and the Sunday Mass on the previous day influenced the voters.